Financial Aid & Scholarships

 Application and essay should be submitted in one document to email@example.com

-Qualified applicants must have at least a 3.5 cumulative grade point average in addition to the eligibility requirements listed below.
+Qualified applicants must be currently enrolled Environmental Studies Majors with at least a 3.3 cumulative grade point average in addition to the eligibility requirements listed below.

 The Kim Wickholm Memorial Scholarship annually provides financial aid to a student in the Environmental Studies program.
 The fund seeks to encourage and reward those students who qualify academically, show concern for the natural environment, and wish to pursue careers in Environmental Studies.
 Mr. and Mrs. Donald M. Wickholm established the fund in memory of their son, Kim Wickholm, a 1976 graduate in Environmental Conservation.